 I promised I would update this depending on if Honeygain paid out or not and I am pleased to say they have paid me a couple of days ago but something does feel slightly weird about it.
 I never noticed they paid me as I was expecting a payment from Honeygain but in fact, I got it from a person called Danny.

-Overall I am able to confirm it does payout and it looks like I am about a quarter of the way to the next payout which I will update further should I reach it.
+Overall I can confirm it does payout and it looks like I am about a quarter of the way to the next payout which I will update further should I reach it.

 Update – 25/12/2019

 So just under a month later, I hit the needed amount to cash out.
 This time around I only kept my Windows PC on for half of the day and my Window tablet on overnight while my Android phone was on all day.

-On average I found I was around 6 GB during the month but quite often I had times where I barely had a single gigabyte which I am not sure if it is due to Honeygain or not.
+On average I found I was around 6 GB during the month but quite often I had times where I barely had a single gigabyte which I am not sure if is due to Honeygain or not.

 I am only going to update this one more with the next payment but from what I can see from the foreseeable future is Honeygain is going to pay out but I would not set up a mobile farm by buying new hardware.

 I can confirm furthermore that I have been paid for last month but once again I see a problem and that is it doesn’t seem to be paid via Honeygain themselves and am worried now there will be chargeback in future as I got a feeling these payments may come from hacked PayPal accounts.

 I am going to leave the email address above and if it is you or if you come across this email please let me know and I will update.
 I am going to leave it for one more month and check but if you been paid via Honeygain please get in touch.